SargeyWargey/Homoothya/Story/Outlines/Outline.md

 - Tracking skills (Where did he learn?)
 - "My own people" (Which people?)
 - Guilt, survivor's guilt (Survivor of what?)
+- Marriage to Chehata connects him to Yavapai culture
 - December 22-28, 1872 dates may surface in memory fragments

 **Act II (Hoomothya manuscript)**: